kaapstorm/rampele-stilton/rampele-stilton.rst

 security, and backend development.
 His head looked like it was carpeted in shaggy facial hair, with gaps for a pair of gentle eyes, and a big, open grin.
-His username was "cheesygeek" (which he spelled "ch33s33g33k"), but he said everyone called him "Anon" (Because it alludes to "anonymous" but it means "soon", he explained.)
+His username was "cheesygeek" (which he spelled "ch33s33g33k"), but he said everyone called him "Anon" (because it alludes to "anonymous" but it means "soon", he explained.)

 I whatsapped him.
 I explained what my dad had done.
 He was, of course,